 Repton, who replaced Capability Brown as head gardener at Hampton Court, is considered to be the first person to use the phrase ‘Landscape Gardener’.
 His famous Red Books contained ‘before’ and ‘after’ artist impressions of the garden, and detailed notes made when walking with his client on the grounds.
 Repton’s best work can be seen at Attingham Park and Sherringham Hall, but he also worked at Sheffield Park, Tatton Park, Hatchlands, Woburn Abbey, and Holkham Hall.

 Joseph Banks is one of the key figures of Britain’s horticultural past.
 He went on three major plant hunting expeditions, the most important one being his trip with Cook on The Endeavour to Australia.

 He paid £10,000 for himself and nine members of staff, including botanical artists and natural scientists to attend, and took with him 150 books.
 He discovered more than 1,300 plants and was so impressed with the amount of flora in one area of Australia that he named it Botany Bay.

-His main area of interest was discovering colourful herbaceous perennials, many of which can still be found in our gardens today, including the common garden geranium.
-After dedicating 33 years to collecting plants for Royal Botanical Gardens, Kew he froze to death in North America.
-Plants he discovered include African blue lily, Agapanthus inapertus, Arum lily, Zantedeschia aethiopica__Kniphofia rooperi and Watsonia x longifolia.
+His main area of interest was discovering colorful herbaceous perennials, many of which can still be found in our gardens today, including the common garden geranium.
+After dedicating 33 years to collecting plants for Royal Botanical Gardens, Kew froze to death in North America.
+Plants he discovered include African blue lily, Agapanthus inapertus, Arum lily, Zantedeschia aethiopica__Kniphofia rooperi, and Watsonia x longifolia.